oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- Section 4: All RLS Policies for a Single-School Architecture -- ================================================================================================
+-- Section 5: Re-create All RLS Policies for a Single-School Architecture -- ================================================================================================

 -- --- Table: app_settings ---
 ALTER TABLE public.app_settings ENABLE ROW LEVEL SECURITY;
-DROP POLICY IF EXISTS "Admins can manage school settings" ON public.app_settings;
-DROP POLICY IF EXISTS "Public can read settings" ON public.app_settings;
 CREATE POLICY "Public can read settings" ON public.app_settings FOR SELECT USING (true);
 CREATE POLICY "Admins can manage school settings" ON public.app_settings FOR ALL USING (is_school_admin()) WITH CHECK (is_school_admin());

 -- --- Table: user_roles ---
 ALTER TABLE public.user_roles ENABLE ROW LEVEL SECURITY;
-DROP POLICY IF EXISTS "Users can view their own role" ON public.user_roles;
-DROP POLICY IF EXISTS "Admins can manage roles" ON public.user_roles;
 CREATE POLICY "Users can view their own role" ON public.user_roles FOR SELECT TO authenticated USING (auth.uid() = user_id);
 CREATE POLICY "Admins can manage roles" ON public.user_roles FOR ALL USING (is_school_admin()) WITH CHECK (is_school_admin());

 -- --- Table: students ---
 ALTER TABLE public.students ENABLE ROW LEVEL SECURITY;
-DROP POLICY IF EXISTS "School members can access students in their school" ON public.students;
 CREATE POLICY "School members can access students" ON public.students FOR ALL USING (authenticated.role() = 'authenticated') WITH CHECK (is_school_admin());

 -- --- Table: teachers ---
 ALTER TABLE public.teachers ENABLE ROW LEVEL SECURITY;
-DROP POLICY IF EXISTS "School members can access teachers in their school" ON public.teachers;
 CREATE POLICY "School members can access teachers" ON public.teachers FOR ALL USING (authenticated.role() = 'authenticated') WITH CHECK (is_school_admin());